 To recognize emerging investigators in general internal medicine and the specialties of internal medicine whose research, as evidenced by a submitted abstract, is focused on geriatrics aspects of their subspecialty and who are committed to a career in aging research.

 The Hurria Memorial Award is open to junior and mid-career investigators from general internal medicine and the specialties of internal medicine (including geriatrics).
+Other eligible specialties include Dermatology, Neurology, and Psychiatry.
+Please contact us if you’re unsure if you are eligible for this award.

 Applicants must demonstrate evidence of a record of accomplishments in aging/geriatrics research, such as: